 As Batali opens Eataly L.A. today, we sat down with the chef-entrepreneur to discuss his original reservations about partnering with Eataly, the growth of America’s culinary culture, and why an Eataly San Francisco isn’t likely to happen.

 How did your relationship with Eataly first begin?

-[Eataly founder] Oscar Farinetti came over and asked me and Joe Bastianich if we were interested, and we said no. Then he asked Lydia, and Lydia talked to Joe, and they got somewhat interested, and I said still no. And Joe said, “Hey, let’s go to Torino and take a look.”
+[Eataly founder] Oscar Farinetti came over and asked me and Joe Bastianich if we were interested, and we said no. Then he asked Lidia, and Lidia talked to Joe, and they got somewhat interested, and I said still no. And Joe said, “Hey, let’s go to Torino and take a look.”
 So we spent a weekend in Torino.
 We went into the store for 10 minutes, and I’m like, “Yes.”

 Why were you a “no”?

 I didn’t think there was any story for us in retail groceries ’cause I’d lived in the box of what a grocery store looked like.
 You basically sit around waiting for your fish to go bad or things to expire, and it just didn’t seem like a great model.
 Plus, my father-in-law was in the goat-cheese business, and he said the retail business was the hardest one ever.
 Turns out it is hard, but I mean, it’s also very rewarding and exciting.

 What was it when you visited that turned you into a yes?